ojhaugen15/romaji_translations/README.md

 https://tinyurl.com/hungarian-phonemes-corrected

-And my original translations of great german and french writings:
+And fascimiles of my original translations of great german and french writings:

 https://medium.com/@ojhaugen15